The Delta Delivers

 I have long been intrigued by the Okavango Delta.
 As a sprog in the 70’s a school chum regaled me with fabulous tales.
 In the 90’s my late friend Steven Morris was a chef at a camp- and spent a month alone on an island on a personal quest.
 Would I find some of what Steven did I wondered as we flew due North from Johannesburg to Maun in Northern Botswana?

-The flying was a breeze, leaving ‘Maritzburg aboard an Airlink flight, changing without having to recheck baggage at OR Tambo, and in Maun by lunchtime.
+The flying was a breeze, leaving ‘Maritzburg in KwaZulu-Natal, South Africa aboard an Airlink flight, changing without having to recheck baggage at OR Tambo in Johannesburg, and in Maun by lunchtime.
 Seemingly endless, uninhabited desert and semi- desert had been the view for much of the trip to Maun, then some glistening water, scrub and tress as we approached the airport.
 Once through the hot tedium of customs/immigration at the small but busy airport, changes came rapidly.

 Superlatives may just be word on a page until you’ve experienced them, but our experience with Wilderness Safaris/Air was filled with them.
 This is one very slick, professional outfit packaging exceptional adventures.
 We were greeted with smiles, scented cool facecloths, whisked ahead of queues and were soon winging our way, hopping from airstrip to airstrip en route to our first camp- the premier Vumbura Plains.